Enamul-Haque-Shojib/a-sports-equipment-store-client/README.md

  - User can update and delete the equipment

  - User can check in the dashboard which product has been stock in and stock out
+ - User can update and delete their profile.